fiuxxed/fiuxxed-autotyper/README.md

 📋 History — auto-saves all past scans and math solutions, formula library for reuse 🪟 Custom UI — fully frameless window with custom purple titlebar, drag, minimize, and close — no default Windows chrome

+# Important ❗

+⚠️ This project is in beta — bugs are expected.
+If you find one, please report it in the Issues tab.

+🔄 This app is actively updated — always check for the latest release before using again.
+There is some cool stuff being added so be in check !

+🔓 Fully open source, small project, but if you find it useful, share it.
+Just don't skid it and call it yours (Yes im talking to you Epstein.)

 # Installation Process:
 1. **Delete any old python installations.
 Install Python 3.11 and make sure it's installed to PATH (You will see it at the bottom when opening the installion manager.)**
 - Windows Install: [Python Windows](https://www.python.org/ftp/python/3.11.0/python-3.11.0-amd64.exe)